jacobmakes/PasswordFromHell/README.md

 # Password From Hell

 This site is live to play at [passwordfromhell.com](https://passwordfromhell.com/).
 I'd Recomend playing it first to get an idea of the password requirements.
 After that the relvant parts of the game can be found in [SignIn.js](src/SignIn.js).
-I've commented each section to help if you're looking to learn before you do I'd reccomend reading or little bit about regualr expressions (regEx) or you won't understand most of it.
+I've commented each section to help if you're looking to learn before you do I'd reccomend reading or little bit about regular expressions (regEx) or you won't understand most of it.

 ## The games creation